Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/developers-testing.md

 abstract: "Detect accessibility issues during the development phase in Android apps"
 ---

-# Developer testing: code analysis
+# Android - Developer testing: code analysis

 This step allows accessibility issues to be reported directly during the development phase and causes application build errors or various warnings.
 The developer must therefore correct them directly in order to be able to build his application and make it work, which automatically makes it more accessible before even putting it through manual tests or analysis tools.
 In addition, it avoids possible accessibility regressions.